jess-soler/jessicas_library_2/README.md

 # Library App

-A Python ISBN barcode scanner that uses a barcode scanner and stores the ISBN numbers in an SQLite database.
-It will use the ISBN to query the Open Library API and get book details to save to SQLite database.
-The application uses tkinter for a GUI.
+A Python-based library application that uses a barcode scanner to capture ISBN numbers.
+The application queries the Open Library API to fetch book details based on the ISBN number and saves them in an SQLite database.
+The database will be managed with a Tkinter GUI.

-Using pyzbar to decode the one-dimensional barcode and QR code.
+Using (libraries) pyzbar to decode the one-dimensional barcode and QR code.

 ### Hardware Used
 - ScanAvenger SA8900